-"In conclusion, we would address apprentice moulders - by whom we hope this book will be much read - in following words of advice - "strive to be master of your trade and excel in it; wish rather for that than a big pay, as the pay is bound to follow; be always ready to give attention to your foreman's advice, and never think any work beneath you, as in such a trade as moulding something can be learned in work however mean"
+“In conclusion, we would address apprentice moulders - by whom we hope this book will be much read - in the following words of advice - strive to be master of your trade and excel in it; wish rather for that than a big pay, as the pay is bound to follow; be always ready to give attention to your foreman’s advice, and never think any work beneath you, as in such a trade as moulding something can be learned in work however mean.”

 Moving on to more digestible and up to date publications, which are still readily available second hand, we find the contenders for the Golden Hammer Prize for Foundry Literature must go to one of the following:-

 For readability and value as a work of reference the METHUEN’S OUTLINE Series were highly valued by both secondary and junior schools and these source books filled many shelves in school libraries in the early and middle sixties.

 If you have read through the History of Garton & King in both versions on this website you will be aware of the input of Mr Sam E. Ellacott.
 His drawings appear in Golden Hammer and his text in that publication was adapted in part from our Nancy Lovely’s 1939 History which also appears on this site.
 Sam Ellacott was at one time employed in G & K’s foundry and went on to write and illustrate the edition “Forge and Foundry”, and it is this edition in the Volume “Technology & Transport” that is the first contender.

 The Second contender has to be a LADYBIRD BOOK!
 In the series “Achievements” appears THE STORY OF METALS.
 Now this is my definite favourite - not only because the print is bigger but the pictures are in COLOUR!
 On a serious note it covers briefly but factually the fascinating story of man’s discovery of metals, how he has used them over time and how they were discovered but also how metals were worked, mined, melted and smelted and the growth of the Iron and Steel Industry.